Market Segmentation Trees: Conclusion

 To demonstrate the versatility of our methodology, we design two new, specialized MST algorithms: $(i)$ Choice Model Trees (CMTs) which can be used to predict a user's choice amongst multiple options, and $(ii)$ Isotonic Regression Trees (IRTs) which can be used to solve the bid landscape forecasting problem.
 We examine the performance of CMTs on a variety of synthetic datasets, observing that CMTs reliably find market segmentations which accurately predict choice probabilities, overcome model misspecification, and are robust to overfitting.
-We also apply our CMT algorithm to segment Expedia users and predict hotel bookings, and we find that the CMT consistently outperforms other natural benchmarks by 0.53-2.2\% in hotel booking predictive accuracy.
+We also apply our CMT algorithm to segment users from the Swissmetro dataset, and we find that CMTs have strong predictive performance compared to common and state-of-the-art benchmarks, while providing an interpretable segmentation of users.
 We then examine the performance of IRTs using a large-scale dataset from a leading Demand Side Platform (DSP), where we segment advertisement opportunities for users in order to predict auction win rate as a function of bid price.
-Our IRT algorithm consistently outperforms all benchmarks across 21 individual days of test data, notably achieving a 5-29\% performance improvement over the DSP's current approach.
+Our IRT algorithm consistently outperforms all benchmarks across 21 individual days of test data.
+For both these datasets, the CMT and IRT methods only require a fraction of the number of market segments compared to the classic $K$-means clustering approach.